jaames/flipnote.js/README.md

 🔆 I consider this library to be feature complete - notwithstanding a new Flipnote Studio release, of course!

-It's been a fun pet project so I may return to do some tweaks, implement support for interesting web features as they come, etc, etc. Please also understand that I consider Flipnote encoding to be beyond the scope of what I set out to accomplish (making Flipnotes playable in-browser) and as such I will not be implementing it here.
+It's been a fun pet project so I may return to do some tweaks, implement support for interesting web features as they come, etc, etc. Please also understand that I consider Flipnote encoding to be beyond the scope of what I set out to accomplish (making Flipnote content viewable outside of the original apps) and as such I will not be implementing it here.

 ## Background